AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Implementation

 \subsubsection{\textbf{Block Size \& Turbo Boost}}

-In each experiment, we varied the block size in terms of the number of transactions aggregated in the block.
+In each experiment, we varied the number of transactions aggregated in the block.
 Initially, we performed measurements with enabled Turbo Boost (see \autoref{fig:pay-TB} and \autoref{fig:erc-TB}), where we witnessed a high throughput and its high variability.
 For smart contract calls (see \autoref{fig:erc-TB}), the throughput increased with the size of the block modified from 1 to 1000 by $45.7\%$ and $38.7\%$ for a full state with 1k and 10k accounts, respectively.
-However, in the case of native payments the improvement was only $4.3\%$ and $2.8\%$, while the throughput was not increased monotonically with the block size.
+However, in the case of native payments, the improvement was only $4.3\%$ and $2.8\%$, while the throughput was not increased monotonically with the block size.

-Therefore, we experimentally disabled Turbo Boost (see \autoref{fig:pay-noTB}) and observed the monotonic increase of throughput with increased block size, where the improvement achieved was $11.41\%$ and $12.26\%$ for a full state with 1k and 10k accounts, respectively.
-For completeness, we also disabled Trubo Boost in the case of smart contract calls (see \autoref{fig:erc-noTB}), where the performance improvement was $20.9\%$ and $26.7\%$ for both full states under consideration.
+Therefore, we experimentally disabled Turbo Boost (see \autoref{fig:pay-noTB}) and observed the monotonic increase of throughput with increased block size -- the improvement achieved was $11.41\%$ and $12.26\%$ for a full state with 1k and 10k accounts, respectively.
+We also disabled Turbo Boost in the case of smart contract calls (see \autoref{fig:erc-noTB}), where the performance improvement was $20.9\%$ and $26.7\%$ for both full states under consideration.